TTK4130/ttk4130.github.io/docs/animation.rst

     directionalLight.castShadow = true; // Expensive, but pretty
     scene.add(directionalLight);

-Next up we'll add our camera controls.
-We've already imported an example module of orbit controls which allows us to zoom, rotate and pan out camera interactively.
-We'll pick the settings we want as well as specifying which camera we're controlling and which canvas (scene).
+Next up we add our camera controls.
+We have already imported an example module of orbit controls which allows us to zoom, rotate and pan out camera interactively.
+We pick the settings we want as well as specifying which camera we're controlling and which canvas (scene).

 .. code::